Maverix Studio

 de_build_codeFKForeign key → cosblddc (building name)

-de_street_noVARCHARStreet number
+de_street_noINTEGERStreet number

-de_build_noVARCHARBuilding / unit number
+de_build_noINTEGERBuilding / unit number

-de_floorVARCHARFloor (for buildings)
+de_floorCHAR(2)Floor (for buildings)

-de_amend_dateDATELast amended date
+de_amend_dateDATELast amended date (dd/mm/yyyy)

 Filter & Status Flags